peterashwell/finding-streetsigns/README.md

 - [x] Try edge features to improve recall
 - [ ] Tier results set to be less result e.g. remove distant / unreadable
 - [x] write code to bound box the parking signs
+- [ ] remove 'both' signs from training set (split)
 - [ ] try template matching to find sign boundaries
-- [ ] extract sign location and orientation using angular size
+- [ ] extract sign location and orientation using angular size and transform
 - [ ] try to bootstrap training set / get first plotted result

 Improve training set to have types of signs + sources